simirian/nvim-contour/README.md

 | `"typeicon"` | The icon for the file type (requires `nvim-web-devicons` |
 | `"modified"` | `modified_icon` if the buffer is modified.               |
 | `"bufnr"`    | The buffer's number.                                     |

+### diagnostics

+The `diagnostics` component displays diagnostic information about a buffer using the built-in nvim diagnostics api.
+When no diagnostics are posted it's pretty useless, but it won't show any diagnostics that don't exist, so it won't take up that much space either.
+Can be set to show the `total` count or `each` type of diagnostic.
+You can also configure icons and highlighting for each diagnostic type, or `default` which is used for when displaying the total number or 0 diagnostics.
+Highlights are linked to diagnostic highlights by default, you can set those yourself to change the highlights as well.